-For teens on prom day, there are usually an abundance of opportunities and peer pressure to partake in sex, drugs and alcohol.
+For teens, on prom day, there is usually an abundance of opportunities and peer pressure to partake in sex, drugs and alcohol.
 Be smart: don’t do anything you don’t want to do.
 It’s okay to say “No.” Your real friends will still respect you.

 Some things to keep in mind for the day of the prom:

 - If you’re driving, make sure you know the roads and make sure your ride is ready to go.
 Verify that you have enough gas and check your directions and start times.
 Some schools no longer let students in if they arrive late to prom.

 - Have your phone charged and keep it with you.